Description and stability of a RPC-based calorimeter in electromagnetic and hadronic shower environments: Data reconstruction

 where $N_i$ is the number of hits exclusively associated to the $i^{\rm{th}}$ threshold and the factors $a$, $b$ and $c$ are quadratic functions of the total number of hits, $N_{\rm{tot}}$.
 The factors are adjusted with a $\chi^2$ minimization method such as the reconstructed energies fit to the expected ones:

 where $n$ is the number of events used for the optimisation.
 The mean reconstructed energy, $E_{\rm{reco}}$, and energy resolution, $\sigma_{\rm{E}}$, are obtained from the mean and width of the Gaussian fit to the energy distribution, respectively.
+In the following, the calibration procedure refers to the measurement of $a$, $b$ and $c$ from the data or simulated events.